 Other Thoughts

 The product information does say it can be used indoors or outdoors.
-Do you like the idea of having a movie night outside with your family and friends?
-Just get an extension cable and some comfortable chairs and you’ll practically be set.
+So if you like the idea of having a movie night outside with your family and friends, you could get an extension cable and some comfortable chairs and you’ll practically be set.

-This model is very basic and is perfect for someone that wants something straightforward and easy to use.
+This model is very basic in terms of features and specifications.
+It could be perfect for someone that wants something straightforward and easy to use.
 The menus are simple without a million settings and things to deal with.
 If you want a projector without any frills but still wanna watch your modern media content on a huge screen, this may be a decent choice for you from a known brand.

 Fangor F-506